 - May 2019, honored to participate in the Fields Institute Symposium on 50 Years of Complexity Theory: A Celebration of the Work of Stephen Cook, who was my PhD advisor at the University of Toronto.
 See #50YearsComplexity

-- April 2019, certified as an AWS Cloud Architect; we have developed a thriving partnership with AWS; see blog post.
+- April 2019, certified as an AWS Cloud Architect, in December 2019 certified as an AWS Security specialist, in May 2020 as an AWS Developer, and January 2021 as an AWS Machine Learning specialist (my certifications); we have a thriving partnership with AWS; see blog posts.

 - April 2019, honored to be a panelist at the MIT Enterprise Forum in Cybersecurity.

 - January 2018, I am very excited to announce that we started a biannual conference in Cybersecurity, a joint project of Comp Sci at CI and HAAS: blog post.
 Conference page: http://prof.msoltys.com/cyberconf

 - March 2018, I am very honored to be selected by the Kościuszko Foundation to the Collegium of Eminent Scientists.
 Here is a short blog post.

 - November 2017, this has been a very good year here at CI.
 We are implementing Mechatronics Engineering to start in the fall 2018, and we started our CS Advisory Board.
 We also hosted a CSU Computer Science chairs conference.

 - August 7, 2017, together with COMP524 summer 2017 student we built and deployed a digital forensic tool, which we called SEAKER, for Ventura HTTP (High Technology Task Force).
 Here is a blog post.

 - March 23, 2017, Keynote speaker at the annual meeting of the Society of Military Engineers, SAME 2017, slides.
 Here is a short blog post.